Skip to content

 These agents coordinate multi-agent plans and projects:

-The Plan Command provides on-demand task decomposition: developers can comment /plan on any issue to get an AI-generated breakdown into actionable sub-issues that agents can work on.
+Plan Command has contributed 514 merged PRs out of 761 proposed (67% merge rate), providing on-demand task decomposition that breaks complex issues into actionable sub-tasks.
+This is the highest-volume workflow by attribution in the entire factory.
+Developers can comment /plan on any issue to get an AI-generated breakdown into actionable sub-issues that agents can work on.
+A verified example causal chain: Discussion #7631Issue #8058PR #8110.

 We learned that individual agents are great at focused tasks, but orchestrating multiple agents toward a shared goal requires careful architecture.
 Project coordination isn’t just about breaking down work - it’s about discovering work (Task Miner), planning work (Plan Command), and tracking work (Workflow Health Manager).